8xFF/atm0s-media-server/docs/contributor-guide/middlewares/whip-whep.md

-# Whip-Whep
+# Whip-Weep

-Whip and whep is implement by reuse Webrtc transport
+Whip and weep is implemented by reusing WebRTC transport.

 ## Whip

-We will create default remote audio track and video track for whip
+We will create a default remote audio track and video track for whip.

 - Audio track name: audio_main
 - Video track name: video_main

-## Whep middleware
+## Weep middleware

-We create and whep_auto_attach middleware which hook into cluster track added event, then automatic attach to the track.
-When attached track is removed, we will select from remain tracks if posible.
+We create a weep_auto_attach middleware which hooks into the cluster track added event, then automatically attaches to the track.
+When the attached track is removed, we will select from the remaining tracks if possible.